dlbogdan/boiler-outdoor-dep/README.md

 This prevents the common problem of overheating on cold but sunny days.

+### Boiler Control: Climate Entity + Optional Number Entity Override

+The blueprint always requires a **climate entity** for HVAC mode control (on/off).
+By default, it also uses the climate entity to set the flow temperature.

+However, some integrations (e.g. Viessmann) cap the flow temperature on their climate entity (e.g. 60 °C max).
+If your boiler exposes a **number entity** that allows higher temperatures, you can configure it as an override:

+- **Temperature** → written to the number entity (bypasses the climate entity's cap)
+- **HVAC mode (on/off)** → always controlled via the climate entity

+This way you get the full temperature range without needing any extra helpers or virtual entities.

 ### Heating Demand — PI Controller (optional)

 An optional 0-100 heating demand sensor drives a **PI (Proportional-Integral) controller** that adjusts the flow temperature based on how much heat the house is actually requesting — for example from TRV/thermostat call-for-heat aggregation.